 On 11th September 1893, Vivekananda came forth to speak.
 Never in his life had he addressed such a large gathering of learned men nor did he prepare a written speech.
-It was one of the monumental masterpiece of oratory and exemplar of speaking off the cuff right from the heart.
+It was a monumental masterpiece of oratory and exemplar of speaking off the cuff right from the heart.
 He rose to the occasion and began his speech with "Sisters and Brothers of America".

-"Sisters and Brothers of America" - words that echoed around the world young man from the East who spoke perfect English and that too with elocution and exuberance.
+"Sisters and Brothers of America" - words that echoed around the world

 He drew listeners into a personal relationship with him when he opened the speech.
 The audience of Hall of Columbus greeted these apt and alluring words of oration with two minutes of standing ovation.
 "It fills my heart with joy unspeakable to rise in response to the warm and cordial welcome which you have given us" responded Vivekananda.
-Everyone was wonderfully and wondrously impressed by the
+Everyone was wonderfully and wondrously impressed by the young man from the East who spoke perfect English and that too with elocution and exuberance.